 A balanced price perception strategy is the key to sustained profits

 Thus, the question at hand is how to optimize what you charge without pricing yourself out.
 After all, if you “beat” your competition in the race to the bottom, you risk reducing your margins to dangerous degrees.
-Myths centered around price matching often cite instances of getting trapped in the discounting cycle that only spirals downwards.
-The premise price matching is based on can easily be confused with offering the lowest prices.
+Stories centered around price matching often cite instances of getting trapped in the discounting cycle that only spirals downwards.
+The premise of optimized pricing is based on, can easily be confused with offering the lowest prices.

 Which items’ prices matter most?
 Which items have the biggest pull on price perception?
+What pricing strategies are competitors adopting, and how can you match them?
 And which items can you afford to reduce in price to win loyalty and boost that very perception?
 Conversely, which items can you keep more expensive to make up the margins with price perception?
 Are there certain items or product categories that compel subsequent purchases?
 What are they, and what makes them so special?

-Beyond product data, your strategy needs to account for buyer habits and characteristics.
-How often do they purchase certain products?
-How responsive are they to your marketing efforts?
-What effect do discounts have on their buying patterns?
+Beyond product data, your strategy needs to account for buyer habits and characteristics, competitor movements, and current trends.
+How often do buyers purchase certain products?
+Which products are out of stock across competition?
+What categories are trending and seeing increased demand?

 It almost seems silly to dive into a pricing strategy without fully evaluating such questions.
-But that’s what many retailers are doing – constructing a cost scheme without thoroughly investigating purchasing tendencies.
+But that’s what many retailers are doing – constructing a cost scheme without thoroughly investigating purchasing tendencies and competitor landscape.

 To best position yourself against the competition, you need a holistic approach to price setting.
 That’s what our price match API is for: Utilizing real-time cost analytics and product comparisons to make informed decisions.

 It goes a step beyond the Walmart price match device to propel your potential for optimizing margins.
-Because, as discussed, price matching isn’t everything; you need to know both when to alter prices and which items to hone in on.
+Because, as discussed, price matching isn’t everything; you need to know both when and for which products to alter prices, which to provide discounts on, and which items to hone in on.

 Furthermore, our handy price match API tirelessly scans the market to ensure you always have a comprehensive picture of current trends.
 When used in tandem with the Inoptimizer solution, you’ll consistently enjoy dynamic, front-to-back insights as well as actionable, data-fueled recommendations for each product.

-Finally, it’s worth noting that intelligent pricing isn’t one of those splashy instant-revenue formulas you see in movies.
-Rather, it’s a gradual marathon delivering consistent improvements of percentage points here and there.
-But over time, by taking into account both industry standards and consumer perception, you can effectively compete with Walmart pricing and rack up impressive profits of your own.
+Finally, it’s worth noting that intelligent pricing isn’t one of those splashy instant-revenue formulae you see in movies.
+Rather, it’s a gradual marathon delivering consistent improvements of percentage points along the way.
+Over time, by taking into account industry standards, retail trends, competitor movements, and consumer price perception, you can effectively compete with Walmart pricing and rack up impressive profits of your own.